Skip to main content

 • Query for push campaign open rates (iOS only)

-• For Android, replace category with type
+• For Android, replace category with type.

 SELECT properties, current_user_id